-Health disparities, preventable differences in health outcomes, are due to a multitude of intersecting factors including but not limited to problematic (e.g., racist, ableist, etc.) interpersonal interactions and systematic inequality (e.g., insurance coverage).
 Within each of the populations of interest (e.g., Black, indigenous, people of color, immigrants and refugees, those who have experienced violence including human trafficking, people with disabilities, LGBTQ+), disparities can be seen within relevant reproductive and sexual health services (e.g., screening and treatment for sexually transmitted infections, screening and treatment of disorders of the genital organs (e.g., cancer, fibroids, endometriosis), and family planning including contraception, infertility treatment, pre-conception care, prenatal care, labor and delivery, and postpartum care.

-The workgroup is sensitive to making broad, overly general statements about any of the priority populations, and acknowledges that an individual's sexual and reproductive health needs are be informed both by membership in a broader population group and by individual experiences.
+The workgroup is sensitive to making broad, overly general statements about any of the priority populations, and acknowledges that an individual's sexual and reproductive health needs are informed both by membership in a broader population group and by individual experiences.
 Differences within these groups in terms of disease burden and clinical need may be greater than those between groups.
-The literature does show that multiple of these groups have shown disproportionately high rates of unintended pregnancy and sexually-transmitted diseases and also experience lower rates of screening for common cancers of the reproductive and sexual organs and therefore higher mortality from these cancers due to later diagnosis. ^{8,9} Disparities in screening for common cancers such as breast and cervical cancer are seen geographically as well in Washington State with lower rates in rural areas.
-10 Therefore geography as well as class informs access to healthcare.
-Some disorders of the reproductive organs are more likely to be seen in and are more severe in people of particular ethnic and racial backgrounds as Black women being more likely to have fibroid tumors and being likely to have larger and more numerous tumors and Asian women in some studies having higher rates of endometriosis.
-11
+The literature does show that multiple of these groups have shown disproportionately high rates of unintended pregnancy and sexually-transmitted diseases and also experience lower rates of screening for common cancers of the reproductive and sexual organs and therefore higher mortality from these cancers due to later diagnosis.^{9,10} Disparities in screening for common cancers such as breast and cervical cancer are seen geographically as well in Washington State with lower rates in rural areas.11 Therefore geography as well as class informs access to healthcare.
+Some disorders of the reproductive organs are more likely to be seen in and are more severe in people of particular ethnic and racial backgrounds as Black women being more likely to have fibroid tumors and being likely to have larger and more numerous tumors and Asian women in some studies having higher rates of endometriosis.12 Stress from racism, also known as weathering, especially for those who are Black, causing systemic inflammation and eventually poor health outcomes also contributes to disparities in health and mortality.13

-Drastic health disparities are seen in differences in material mortality.
-The United States has the highest maternal death rate among developed nations with more than 50,000 mothers having life-threatening complications annually. ^{12,13} Mortality differs greatly based on race and ethnicity with Black mothers being three to four times as likely to die in childbirth than white mothers and more likely to suffer complications that lead to maternal death and injury.
-14 Similarly, indigenous gestational parents are disproportionally likely to die during and after childbirth.
+Drastic health disparities are seen in differences in maternal mortality.
+The United States has the highest maternal death rate among developed nations with more than 50,000 mothers having life-threatening complications annually.^{14,15} Mortality differs greatly based on race and ethnicity with Black mothers being three to four times as likely to die in childbirth than white mothers and more likely to suffer complications that lead to maternal death and injury.16 Black newborns similarly have higher mortality rates than white newborns, a rate that is dramatically reduced when they are care for Black clinicians.17 Similarly, indigenous gestational parents are disproportionally likely to die during and after childbirth.
 Equity in provision of reproductive and sexual health services, truly meeting an individual's need rather than equality or providing the same service to all, has the potential to reduce this disparity.